Bichon Frise

 Treats should comprise no more than 10% of daily calories.
 Given Bichons' dental predisposition, look for dental chews approved by veterinary oral health councils.
 Always ensure fresh water is available, especially during our hot Australian summers when these fluffy dogs can overheat more easily than you might expect.

-Here's where Bichon ownership gets real - these gorgeous dogs require serious grooming commitment.
-Their double coat of curly white hair is their crowning glory, but it demands daily attention to prevent matting and keep your Bichon looking their fluffy best.
+Here's where Bichon ownership gets real — that gorgeous coat requires a serious grooming commitment.
+Their curly, double-layered white hair demands daily attention to prevent painful matting and keep your Bichon looking its fluffy best.

 Daily brushing is non-negotiable.
-You'll need a quality slicker brush and a metal comb with wide-spaced teeth.
-The slicker brush removes dead undercoat hair and straightens the curls, while the comb ensures you've caught every tangle.
-Many Australian Bichon owners swear by grooming sprays that prevent matting and make brushing easier.
+You'll need a quality slicker brush and a metal 'greyhound' comb.
+The brush removes loose undercoat hair, while the comb ensures you've worked through every tangle right to the skin.
+Many Australian Bichon owners use a grooming spray to prevent static and make brushing easier.

 Bichons are brilliant little students who genuinely want to please you, making them surprisingly easy to train despite their small size.
 They're intelligent, eager learners who respond beautifully to positive reinforcement methods - harsh training simply doesn't work with these sensitive souls.